-"Peace does not come by itself"
+"Peace does not come on its own"

 "Basically, Ukraine has been at war since the spring of 2014, since the annexation of Crimea.
 How do you experience this?" was the first question a student asked the ambassador.
-"We feel left alone," Oleksii Makeiev answered.
-"It bothers me that this war is called the Ukraine war, because it is not.
-This is Russia's war against Ukraine and against Europe."
-On what grounds he had called for pushing his country's admission to NATO, another question read.
-"Ukraine is doing today exactly what NATO was created for," Oleksii Makeiev replied, "to protect Europe militarily from a Russian imperialist invasion."
+We feel left alone," replied Oleksii Makeiev.
+"It bothers me that this war is called the Ukrainian war, because it is not.
+It is Russia's war against Ukraine and against Europe."
+On what grounds he had called for his country's accession to NATO, another question read.
+"Ukraine today is doing exactly what NATO was created for," Oleksiy Makeyev replied, "to militarily protect Europe from a Russian imperialist invasion.

 How did he assess the impact of non-military means?
 Sanctions have become a very important diplomatic tool, the Ambassador replied, but only on condition that they are introduced quickly and comprehensively and that gaps are decisively closed.

 To the question "What are the Ukrainian scenarios for ending the war?"
 Makeyev answered in detail: "Peace does not come by itself.
 Everything has to be fought for.
 We have clear ideas about Ukraine's victory, including the President's 10-point peace plan.
 Victory is when Russia leaves all occupied territories.
 Victory is when all prisoners of war are exchanged and children deported to Russia are returned.
 The war will be won when Russian war criminals are tried by a special tribunal.
 The war will be over when Russia pays for it and we can begin reconstruction.
 Guarantees must be created for this".